 Once you work out what the maximum acceptable count is, then you will know whether treatment is necessary.

 If the count is high, you need to treat the hive.
-Most beekeepers agree that August is the best time to treat mites.
+Most beekeepers agree that August is the best time to treat hives of mites.
 It gives the colony a chance to build healthy workers for the winter before the queen stops laying eggs.

 Step 2: Assess Honey Stores